Contact

 Your Class Sessions and Materials include:

-• Intermediate Coding Materials
+• Intermediate Training Materials

 Required material: All participants must have a ICD-10-CM coding manual OR the Home Health Coding Center to participate.
 We recommend DecisionHealth’s Complete Home Health ICD-10-CM Diagnosis Coding Manual or DecisionHealth’s Home Health Coding Center.